ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 A user account is required to access HPCC's research computing infrastructure.
 How to obtain a user account is described [here](https://hpcc.ucr.edu/about/facility/access/).
+A new user's login credentials (usersname and password) are emailed to the address provided in the corresponding account request.
 For external users it is important to know that the below [Password+DUO](#passwordduo) multifactor authenication system is only available to UCR users.
 Thus, external users have to use the alternative [SSH Key](#ssh-keys) based authentication method, which is both secure and convenient to use.

 The login instructions of this page are organized in three sections: